 Our aim within the boarding houses is to create a caring, secure and enriching community that empowers individuals to flourish and contribute fully to the life of the House.

 Relaxed and friendly in atmosphere, Coopers has a fresh and modern appearance with stunning views across the Downs.
 Its spacious ground floor layout provides the perfect setting for girls to relax after a long day at school.
 A firm approach to discipline is underpinned by a fair and caring manner that encourages the girls to look after one another as well as their surroundings and belongings.
-Housemistress, Mrs Miranda Edouard, Day Matron, Mrs Yvonne Meek and Resident Tutor, Miss Rebecca Harris provide a nurturing environment so that girls develop over the course of three years into independent and confident young ladies with strength of character and resilience.
+Housemistress, Mrs Miranda Edouard, Deputy Housemistress, Mrs Vicky Wilson and Resident Tutors, Miss Rebecca Harris and Miss Shannon Flynn provide a nurturing environment so that girls develop over the course of three years into independent and confident young ladies with strength of character and resilience.

-The Sarums that board at Sayers are encouraged to integrate as much as possible so that they can also benefit from the broader Godolphin experience.
+The Sarums that board at Cooper are encouraged to integrate as much as possible so that they can also benefit from the broader Godolphin experience.

 The Sixth Form Centre is made up of two houses, School and Jerred.
 Both are set in beautiful gardens and provide single and double study bedrooms, TV rooms, fully equipped kitchens, games area and relaxation rooms.